-This section concerns the natural survival rates $\theta{F,s}$, $\theta{F,w}$, $\theta{A,s}$ and $\theta{A,w}$ for juveniles and adults in period s and w.
+This section concerns the natural survival rates $\theta{F,s}$ , $\theta{F,w}$ , $\theta{A,s}$ and $\theta{A,w}$ for juveniles and adults in period s and w.
 These rates include unknown Russian harvest but exclude derogation in the Baltic and North Sea regions.
 It was envisaged that the survival rates (total survival, i.e. including derogation in the Baltic and North Sea regions) given in Table 1 could somehow be used as fixed priors for the survival rates in the IPM.
 However, there are three problems with such an approach.
 First, the confidence intervals in Table 1 are small, especially for adults, which would result in narrow prior distributions.
 This might disregard the possibly large year-to-year variation.
 Secondly, one of the purposes of the IPM is to use it for future years to see how the population will evolve under different scenarios.
-When highly informative priors for the survival rates in Table 1 include derogation while rates excluding derogation are required in the IPM.
-Therefore an alternative approach was used which employs a so-called random effects model for the natural survival θ .
+When highly informative priors for the survival rates would be employed, nothing will be learned about these rates from fitting the model.
+Thirdly, the rates in Table 1 include derogation while rates excluding derogation are required in the IPM.
+Therefore an alternative approach was used which employs a so-called random effects model for the natural survival $\theta$ .
 This assumes that the year-to-year rates are drawn from some distribution with hyper parameters.
 It is common to define a model for a probability, like the survival rate, on the logit scale.
 In JAGS code such a model reads, for instance for Fledglings summer survival: